 Improve the patient experience by making it easier for patients to get appointments and receive the treatment they need.

-This initiative is to enable general practices in Leicester, Leicestershire and Rutland (LLR) to view available appointments in community pharmacies then to book into them using a scalable IT (Information Technology) solution.
-An initial proof of solution will run in approximately 45 Pharmacies across 3 PCNS for a period of 6 months.
-This would mean access to approximately 135 more primary care appointments a day for patients (45 community pharmacies opening a minimum of 3 appointments each day across the ICS (Integrated Care System)) freeing up capacity in primary care and optimising services of community pharmacies.
+This initiative is designed to enable general practices in Leicester, Leicestershire and Rutland (LLR) to view available appointments in community pharmacies and book them using a scalable IT (Information Technology) solution.
+An initial proof of solution will run in approximately 45 pharmacies across 3 primary care networks (PCNs) for a period of 6 months.
+This would mean access to approximately 135 more primary care appointments each day for patients (45 community pharmacies opening a minimum of 3 appointments each day across the ICS (Integrated Care System)) freeing up capacity in primary care and optimising services of the community pharmacies in the project.

-Create a link between general practices and community pharmacies to enable an appointment booking system.
-Face to face and / or remote.
+Create a link between general practices and community pharmacies to enable an appointment booking system - for face-to-face or remote appointments.

-Gain agreement from ICB (Integrated Care Board) and Community Pharmacy Leicester and Rutland to pilot project within Leicester and Rutland.
+Gain agreement from ICB and Community Pharmacy Leicester and Rutland to pilot project within Leicester and Rutland.

 Define scope of project and agree metrics.